mmtk/mmtk-core/docs/tutorial/Tutorial.md

        }
       ```
    3. Add a new method, `trace_object(&mut self, object: ObjectReference)`.
-     1. This method should return an ObjectReference, and use the inline (*not* always) attribute.
+     1. This method should return an ObjectReference, and use the inline attribute.
      2. Check if the object passed into the function is null (`object.is_null()`).
 If it is, return the object.
      3. Check if the object is in the tospace (`self.plan().tospace().in_space(object)`).
 If it is, call `trace_object` through the tospace to check if the object is alive, and return the result:
          ```rust